Code-Institute-Submissions/DiscoverChina-MS2/README.md

 # Discover China
 (assets/images/websiteSnip.png)
-This is a website to provide information to users on three key Chinese cities and locations to visit in those cities.
+This is a website that provides information to users on three key chinese cities and locations to visit in those different cities.
 [LiveSite](https://jacktubby.github.io/MS2/)

 ## UX
-This project is targeted at a wide range of users, from distinguished travellers to first time travellers.
-The main focus on the website is information, providing recommended tourist locations, images, maps, contact form and social media links.
+This project is targeted at a wide range of users, from distinguished travellers, to first time travellers.
+The main focus on the website is to provide information, recommended tourist locations, images, map locations, contact form and social media links.

 ### Strategy
 #### Project Goals